Michał Korybut Wiśniowiecki: Internal conflicts

-In 1672, the Ottoman Empire declared war on the Commonwealth, and the Polish–Ottoman War of 1672–76 began.
+In 1672, the Ottoman Empire declared war on the Commonwealth, and the Polish–Ottoman War of 1672–1676 began.
 Despite this, the situation in the Polish Crown was still chaotic, with the danger of a civil war.
-The nobility formed a confederation near Gołąb, demanding the removal of Primate Prazmowski.
+The nobility formed a confederation near Gołąb, demanding the removal of Primate Prażmowski.
 Its members looted real estate owned by Hetman Sobieski and his family.
 On 22 November 1672 Lithuanian soldiers formed their own confederation in Kobryń, declaring their support for the Gołąb confederation.
 In response, soldiers under Sobieski formed a confederation in Szczebrzeszyn.
-John Sobieski, together with his troops, headed to Łowicz, to meet Primate Prazmowski.
+John Sobieski, together with his troops, headed to Łowicz, to meet Primate Prażmowski.

 Negotiations between the two factions were carried out by Papal Nuncio Francesco Buonvisi and Bishop of Kraków Andrzej Trzebicki.
 Furthermore, Sultan Mehmed IV of the Ottoman Empire sent an offensive letter to Warsaw, demanding complete subordination of the Commonwealth.
 This greatly enraged the Poles but due to chaotic internal situation of the Commonwealth, both sides of the conflict reached an agreement in March 1672.

 War with the Ottoman Empire

 In June 1672, a 100,000-strong Ottoman army, under Mehmed IV, besieged the city of Kamieniec Podolski, which capitulated after 26 days.
 The invaders then approached Lwów, which paid a ransom.
-Mounted Crimean Tatar units penetrated as far as Hrubieszów, Jasło and Biecz.
+Mounted Crimean units penetrated as far as Hrubieszów, Jasło and Biecz.

-In October 1672, Hetman John Sobieski, upon request of the senators, tried to stop the invaders, defeating them in the Battle of Niemirów, Battle of Komarno, and Battle of Petranka.
-Meanwhile, the Treaty of Buchach was signed on 18 October, in which the king ceded Podolia to the Ottomans and agreed to pay a yearly tribute.
+In October 1672, Hetman John Sobieski, upon request of the senators, tried to stop the invaders, defeating them in the Battle of Niemirów, the Battle of Komarno and the Battle of Petranka.
+Meanwhile, the Treaty of Buchach was signed on 18 October 1672, in which the king ceded Podolia to the Ottomans and agreed to pay a yearly tribute.
 Under these terms, the once mighty Polish-Lithuanian Commonwealth was humbled by the Turks.

-Soon afterwards, Michael I began preparation for a new military campaign against the Ottomans.
+Soon afterwards, Michał began preparation for a new military campaign against the Ottomans.
 On 8 October 1673 at Skwarzawa near Złoczów, some 40,000 Polish soldiers concentrated, with 50 cannons.
-Due to poor health, the king handed the command of the army to Sobieski, and the Poles marched southwards, to Chocim.
+Due to poor health, the king handed the command of the army to Sobieski, and the Poles marched southwards to Khotyn (Chocim).